richDsInterview/TechnicalChallenge/README.md

 Issues:
 + while this approach can deal with scaling, other image modifications (rotations, translations, blurring, the addition of noise, scaling, cropping) are not dealt with.

+When invoked with arguments pointing to the test image and database directory respectively, the python script scaledImageRepetition.py will return if any of the database images is a scaled replica of the test image.
+If this is true, the image will not be added to the Training directory.

+    python3 scaledImageRepetition.py Data_Science_Images/Test/test_image4.jpg Data_Science_Images/Training/
+    Matching image found in database directory:  training_image3.jpg  (score:  1.0 ).

+## Further Thoughts about Scaling
-One issue is that a bitwise comparison of the np arrays when a sample image ("/Test/test_image9.jpg", shown below) is scaled and rescaled and compared to the original version of itself yields a dismal similarity in a bitwise comparison (i.e. 59.8% of bit-wise pixel values are different), even though the images appear identical to the naked eye:
+It is a problem that bitwise comparison of a sample image ("test_image9.jpg", shown below) to a scaled and rescaled version of itself ("test_image9_scaled_unscaled.jpg", shown below that) yields a dismal similarity in a bitwise comparison.
+59.8% of bit-wise pixel values are different, even though the images appear identical to the naked eye:

     In [58]: np.count_nonzero(im1!=im2_scaled)/im1.size
     Out[58]: 0.5979717813051146